BDC Hamburger Icon

 graphic of people conversing while inside of gears

-Frederick Taylor’s scientific management theory, also called the classical management theory, emphasizes efficiency, much like Max Weber’s management theory.
-However, according to Taylor, employers should reward workers for increased productivity rather than scolding employees for every minor mistake, as someone might do if following Weber’s strict, bureaucratic style of management.
+Taylor’s scientific management theory, also known as classical management theory, emphasizes efficiency.
+However, according to Taylor, employers should reward workers for increased productivity rather than scold them for every minor mistake.

-Taylor’s theory hinges on four principles that he saw as key to increasing company efficiency and achieving that maximum prosperity for both the business and its employees.
+Taylor’s theory focuses on four principles that he saw as key to increasing company efficiency and achieving “maximum prosperity” for both the business and its employees:

 1. Each element of work can (and should) have a science to it.